camcoles/camcoles/README.md

 <div align="center">
   <p>
     <br/>
-    <a>💼 I’m currently working at Aarsleff Ground Engineering as a Developer.
-I work mainly with Typescript React, using Next.js for web, and React Native for mobile development.</a>
+    <a>💼 I’m currently working at Aarsleff Ground Engineering as a Developer.</a>
     <br/>
     <br/>
     <a>🔭 I work mainly with Typescript React, using Next.js for web, and React Native for mobile development.</a>